briancaffey/pulumi-aws-django/README.md

 ## Release Process

-- Releases are managed by `release-please`
+Releases are managed by `release-please`.
+The following secrets have been added to this GitHub repository:

+- NPM_TOKEN (npm API key)
+- GH_PAT (GitHub Personal Access Token with the ability to update workflows)